 As in knitting, sometimes it is necessary to increase the number of loops in a row.
 This is especially true in medieval hairnets, which frequently start at the crown with a certain number of loops, and then increase to double that number after several rows.
-The modern way of increasing is to knot two meshes in the same loop.
-The period way of increasing is to make the extra knot into the row above (see illustration).
+One way of increasing is to knot two meshes in the same loop.
+Another way of increasing is to make the extra knot into the row above (see illustration).
+Both are seen in period hairnets.